 David Haye vs Tony Bellew 2

-With the David Haye vs Tony Bellew rematch now set for early 2018, owing to Haye’s recent injury, BoxBets thought it was time to look back at their first encounter.
+With the David Haye vs Tony Bellew rematch set for May 5th, BoxBets thought it was time to look back at their first encounter.
 Below you will see Mark Wilson Smith’s post-fight analysis – written just after the first fight had finished; the betting odds for the upcoming rematch; and a promotional video to really get you excited about the big bout.

 David Haye vs Tony Bellew 1:

 Pre-fight there were question marks over both fighters – How would Bellew cope stepping up to Heavyweight for the first time?
 How much has Haye got left?
 Will his shoulder last the distance?
 Those aforementioned questions, along with all the bad blood and verbal insults, had made for an intriguing contest.